 "He said later that some of the best advice I ever gave him was that day.
 I said, ‘Why don’t you be the first Rick Flair instead?’
 And he took that."

-“In Japan, his first trip there, he went there with me and Murdoch.
+"In Japan, his first trip there, he went there with Murdoch and me.
 He had the long hair, like in the early days.
 And we said, ‘You don’t go to Japan and get the respect of the people [looking like that].
 You go over there with a haircut…’ (pauses) ‘Get a buzz cut.’

 "We take him to the barbershop, and they shave his head.
 He’s bald-headed.
 Me and Murdoch are laughing so hard we can’t even stand it.
 When they spin him around in the barber chair, and he sees himself, I thought he was going to go into shock.

-“We said, ‘We ain’t gonna shower – you get our bags.
-The bus is waiting on us – get your ass out there.’
+"We said, ‘We ain’t gonna shower – you get our bags.
+The bus is waiting on us – get out there.’

 "He picks our bags up – he’s still just got his trunks on, blood is flowing down his whole body.
 We get one mile from the building, and we have the bus driver stop – ‘cos this was his job too – to go get the beer.